Shivangi-07-98/DSA/Level 1/Missing_Data_Structures_For_Google_SDE1.md

 5. Binary Tree - 11 more questions
 6. Binary Search Tree (BST) - 12 more questions
 7. Hash Maps and Heaps - 25 more questions
-8. Graphs - 0 more questions (17 done from Ques.txt, no additional)
+8. Graphs - 0
-9. Stacks and Queues - 36 more questions (4 current + 36 = 40 total)
+9. Stacks and Queues - 0
-10. Dynamic Programming - 52 more questions (24 current + 52 = 76 total from Ques.txt)
+10. Dynamic Programming - 52 more questions
 11. Recursion and Backtracking - 26 more questions
 12. Trie (Prefix Tree) - 15 more questions
 13. Union-Find (Disjoint Set Union) - 12 more questions
-14. Advanced Graph Algorithms - 20 more questions (Dijkstra, Topological Sort, MST, etc.)
+14. Advanced Graph Algorithms - 20 more questions
 15. Segment Trees / Fenwick Trees - 10 more questions
 16. Bit Manipulation - 15 more questions

-Total Additional Questions Needed: 287 questions
+Total Additional Questions Needed: 251 questions